ktychn/cse15l-lab-reports/Report3.md

 ```
 This is the code for the `reversed` method being tested:
 ```
-// Returns a *new* array with all the elements of the input array in reversed
-  // order
   static int[] reversed(int[] arr) {
     int[] newArray = new int[arr.length];
     for(int i = 0; i < arr.length; i += 1) {